 reach.
 The strategic reach emerges from induction of Force Multipliers like

-Flight Refuelling Aircraft (FRA), Unmanned Aerial Vehicle (UAV) and credible
+Flight Refuelling Aircraft (FRA), Remotely Piloted Aircraft (RPA) and credible

 strategic lift capabilities.
 There is emphasis on acquiring best of technology

 through acquisitions or upgradation, be it aircraft, systems, precision missiles

 or net centricity.
 The main inductions and acquisitions by Indian Air Force